Semester in Shanghai (for Chinese Students)

 Stay on track to graduate without having to worry about visas and travel

-Study at the prestigious School of Economics at Fudan University in Shanghai
+Study at the prestigious Fudan University in Shanghai at the School of Management

-Available only to visiting Chinese students, classes will be delivered by Fudan faculty in Shanghai during the regular Fall semester beginning in September
+Available only to visiting Chinese students, classes will be delivered by Fudan faculty in Shanghai during the regular spring semester beginning in February

 Benefit from access to TEAN’s Shanghai Resident Director for continued support throughout the semester

-Receive credits on a School of Economics Fudan University transcript with guidance on transferring the credit to your school in the US
+Receive credits on a Fudan University School of Management transcript with guidance on transferring the credit to your school in the U.S.

 - Founded in 1905, Fudan is consistently ranked in the top three universities in China, in the top 45 universities globally and number one in Shanghai based on the QS World University Rankings 2019.